TotallyInformation/node-red-contrib-uibuilder/docs/client-docs/config-driven-ui.md

 ### Caveats and limitations

+> [!ATTENTION]
-* **WARNING**: Passing code dynamically **IS** a potential security issue.
+> Passing code dynamically **IS** a potential security issue.
 Make sure that only safe code is permitted to be passed.
 There is no way for the front-end library to check the validity or safety of the code.

 * If using a relative url, it is relative to the uibuilder client library and NOT relative to your code.